Our Mission Statement

 In my interactions with others in this congregation, through all forms of communication and in all situations, I will:

-- Welcome with an open heart and mind those who respect our values and wish to call LOUUC their spiritual home, seeking their own path to truth and meaning.
+- Welcome with an open heart and mind those who wish to call LOUUC their spiritual home, seeking their own path to truth and meaning.

 - Express opinions on congregational issues with the intention of helping to make this congregation a better place for myself, Live Oak members and friends, and those who have yet to cross the threshold into our beloved community.